sameersbn/docker-gitlab/README.md

   sameersbn/gitlab:7.2.0-1
 ```

 When you change the sub URI path, you need to recompile all precompiled assets.
-This can be done with either deleting tmp/cache/VERSION file under data store, or just `rm -Rf /PATH/TO/DATA_STORE/tmp`.
+This can be done by `rm -rf /PATH/TO/DATA_STORE/tmp`.
 After cleaning up cache files, restart the container.

 ### OmniAuth Integration